jackyzha0/jackyzha0.github.io/content/thoughts/articles/cities-and-programming.md

 Open-closed principle

 How do we build software so that it gradually and gracefully degrades rather than abruptly stops working?
-Just like software systems, any building built using any kind of materials requires some maintenance over time.
+Just like software systems, any building built using any kind of materials requires some [creation-vs-maintenance](thoughts/creation-vs-maintenance.md) over time.
 And just like with software systems, building owners are often bad at performing the necessary maintenance.

 The idea of chaos engineering is perhaps a first step in this direction.

 Rebuilding the shrine https://en.wikipedia.org/wiki/Ise_Grand_Shrine -> retaining knowledge through constant revision